jiayuzhou/CSE404/README.md

 Most homework contains a written component and a programming component.
 Therefore, most homework submission should include a report and some `Python` code.
 The report and code files should be submitted in [MSU D2L](https://d2l.msu.edu) hard-copy BEFORE class on the due date (one submission per student).
 Code submissions may have a later due date than the written part.
 Late penalty is 15% point deduction per day for the first three days, after which the submission will not be accepted.
 Exceptions/extensions can be given to students with documented and valid excuse.
 Students need to provide evidence for their excuse and must notify the instructor **at least two days** before the original due date.
 A student may request up to **2 excused extensions**.
 The aforementioned late penalty also applies to extensions.

 ### Exams
-Students will be required to complete two in-class exams and one final exam.
-In-class exams will focus on topics taught since the last exam.
+Students will be required to complete two mid-term exams and one final exam.
+Mid-term exams will focus on topics taught since the last exam.
 The final exam will be comprehensive.

 ### Class Participation
 Students are expected to attend all classes and actively participate in discussions.